 Due to circumstances that are out of your control, your recovery partition may get lost.
 If this partition happens to get lost, you shouldn’t panic.
 You can recover the partition using a tool known as AnyRecover.

 AnyRecover lets you recover lost partitions really easy.
 No technical knowledge is required at all.
 It is also extremely quick.
 You should have your recovery partition back within a few minutes.
 AnyRecover is capable of recovering files lost via other methods.
-It can recover files lost via accidental deletion, virus or malware attacks, OS crash or OS reinstall, accidental formatting, damaged hard drive, etc.
+It can recover files lost via accidental deletion, virus or malware attacks, OS crash or OS installation error, accidental formatting, damaged hard drive, etc.